evochange/coat_color_change_transcriptomics/README.md

 # Coat color change transcriptomics
-Pipeline and scripts necessary for the analysis of RNA-Sequencing data from skin samples of mountain hare (Lepus timidus) individuals undergoing autumn molt.

-Pipeline and scripts by Mafalda Sousa Ferreira (mafalda_sferreira (at) hotmail.com).
+Pipeline and scripts necessary for the analysis of RNA-Sequencing data from skin samples of mountain hare (Lepus timidus) individuals undergoing autumn molt, by Mafalda Sousa Ferreira (mafalda_sferreira (at) hotmail.com).

 All python scripts use python 2.7.